daanmichiels/ssh_latency/README.md

 ## Tested on
 I have tested this:
 - on Windows, using WSL (`ssh_latency.exe wsl`); typical time is a few hundred microseconds with low variance after the first few iterations
-- on Windows, connecting a Raspberry Pi (`ssh_latency.exe ssh daan@pi`); both machines are connected wirelessly to the same router; typical time is 5-10 milliseconds, and variance is high
+- on Windows, connecting to a Raspberry Pi (`ssh_latency.exe ssh daan@pi`); both machines are connected wirelessly to the same router; typical time is 5-10 milliseconds, and variance is high